 Section W covers arrangements for the resolution of Trading Disputes under the BSC; arrangements for the establishment and operation of the Trading Disputes Committee (TDC); actions to be taken upon resolution of a Trading Dispute; and the effect of resolution of a Trading Dispute.

 Section X – Definitions and Interpretations

 Section X and its Annexes contain definitions of the terms used in the BSC and an interpretation of some of the conventions used within the BSC.
-It comprises a main body, Section X which provides an interpretation of the legal standards as well as other terms and language used in the BSC, Annex X-1, which includes a General Glossary, and Annex X-2, which is a Technical Glossary.
+It comprises Section X, which provides an interpretation of the legal standards as well as other terms and language used in the BSC together with Annex X-1: General Glossary, and Annex X-2: Technical Glossary.

 Section X, Annex X-1 – General Glossary

 Annex X-1 contains General Definitions: in the Code and in each Code Subsidiary Document, unless the context otherwise requires and subject to any express provisions to the contrary, the words and expressions set out in Annex X-1 shall bear the respective meanings therein set out.

 Section X, Annex X-2 – Technical Glossary

 Annex X-2 contains a number of technical definitions and acronyms applying within the BSC.
 The information is divided between those terms used only within Section S relating to Supplier Volume Allocation, and terms used throughout the remaining sections of the BSC.
 This is required because, for convenience, some definitions and acronyms have a different meaning between Section S and other sections of the BSC.

 Section Z: Performance Assurance